dragoncoder047/aelith/roadmap&ideas.md

     * make the title screen image out of this - sprite primitive + particles child, then a 3 channel animation on the sprite to match the existing waves
         * add code for hooks when the player is pressing *AND* releasing the action buttons (for like elevator control buttons)
     * this is how the inventory menu screen should work as well
+        * need to determine how the currently held item is rendered (does it rotate with the aim direction, does it match flip, etc)
 * add random ticks functionality
 * change motion to be using force & velocity (would make sticky platforms better)
 * finish legs